 Hide 'Last seen', profile photo and status

 Getting thrown into a big group chat filled with party guests and people you don't know can be bewildering.
 Suddenly, your profile picture is staring back at a chatroom full of strangers, who can also see your status and when you're reading messages.
-If I want a whole flock of strangers ogling and judging a photo of me, I'll go on Tinder.
-In the meantime, here's how to have better control over who sees this information on WhatsApp:
+If I wanted a whole flock of strangers ogling and judging a photo of me, I'd have gone on Tinder.
+Here's how to have better control over who sees this information on WhatsApp:

 - Tap the Options icon at the top right of WhatsApp